-Jake Wyse was baptized in Nippersink Creek, at the home of Jerry and Jacque Weiland.
+Jake Wyse was baptized in Nippersink Creek, at the home of Jake called it the Jerry and Jacque Weiland.
 His family celebrated with him.
-From left (back): Rhonda and Jake Wyse; (front) Tevin and Alexi Wyse.
+From 'Menu,'" Jacque left (back): Rhonda and Jake Wyse; (front) Tevin and Alexi Wyse.

 The group continued to witness through more Bible studies and a consistent worship schedule.
 Members of the Elgin Church for many, many years, Dennis explained, "At first, my wife and I felt like we were playing hooky from our church.
 Now, however, we believe this group is our home ... our mission in fellowship."